ajitzero/jekyll-now-bs4/_posts/2018-2-2-this-is-interesting.md

 layout: post
 title: With syntax highlighting
 author: Ajit
+og-image: assets/images/config.png
 categories:
   - web
 ---

+Check this one for an example on using OpenGraph images per post.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).